gzhelezo/cs330-fall2019/exams/exam_3_study_guide.md

 #### Network Security
 - Symmetric and Asymmetric Key Cryptography
-- Review Digital Signatures and End to End Authentication
+- Review Digital Signatures, message integrity and End Point Authentication
 - Initialization Vector (IV) when using cipher block chaining?
 - What is a nounce?
 - What type of attack can be used against a Diﬃe-Hellman key exchange?
 - Why might a network administrator distribute multiple IDS sensors throughout a network instead of using a single device?
 - Know the difference between a stateless ﬁrewall and a stateful ﬁrewall.
+- What is a cryptographic hash function and its properties?

 Exams